aml-org/amf/documentation/model.md

  | sourceSpec | string | Standard of the specification file | http://a.ml/vocabularies/document#sourceSpec |

 ## BaseUnitSourceInformation
+Class that stores information of the source from which the base unit was parsed

  | Name | Value | Documentation | Namespace |
  | ------ | ------ | ------ | ------ |